lmoffereins/bulk-create-users/readme.txt

 This plugin has out of the box support for Buddypress Member Types, XProfile fields and User Groups.
 Requires at least BuddyPress 2.3.

 == Changelog ==

+= 1.3.0 =
+* Added option to define a data column's separator for importing multiple values

 = 1.2.0 =
 * Moved to ajaxified import procedure